Victor-2000/HTML_CSS_tutorial/jQuery Tutorial/jQuery.md

+# Useful tips

+- if you want to edit and save changes in css/js/html in realtime you should:
+  - go to dev tools
+  - choose the sources tab
+  - choose the filesystem tab
+  - click on the + icon
+  - choose the working directory
+  - open the css file
+  - have fun time coding :)
+- when using dt:last-child it only works if the dt is actually the last child of the parent if dt is not the last you can use dt:nth-last-child(2) (which means that you get the second to the last child)

 # 2.1 Hello jQuery

 - It is considered good practice to write the import of the scripts at the end of the body